The Supremacy and Sweetness of God: Preaching for Radical Obedience

 When you or your people cast to the winds their fears, and risk their lives and spend themselves, not for any particular human fortune but for the glory of Christ, then he will be supreme in the city because of your preaching.
 So, we preach for radical obedience out of love for the glory of God.
 And the question now then becomes, what kind of preaching does that?
 How does that kind of obedience get stirred up in a people?

 Well here's my thesis for this morning, or at least a first part of the thesis.
-The most powerful and painful acts of worship, or acts of obedience, I should say.
 The most powerful and painful acts of obedience must be motivated by a supreme passion for pleasure in God.
 And the preaching that kindles that kind of obedience must constantly portray God as supremely and everlastingly satisfying.
 I need to say that again.
 There's two parts to it.